mdozmorov/Statistics_notes/README.md

 ## Cheatsheets

-- [probability_cheatsheet](http://www.wzchen.com/probability-cheatsheetб https://github.com/wzchen/probability_cheatsheet) - A comprehensive 10-page probability cheatsheet that covers a semester's worth of introduction to probability.
+- [probability_cheatsheet](http://www.wzchen.com/probability-cheatsheet) - A comprehensive 10-page PDF probability cheatsheet that covers a semester's worth of introduction to probability, by William Chen (http://wzchen.com) and Joe Blitzstein (http://stat110.net).

 - [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear/)